qiayuanl/qiayuanl/README.md

 ### Hi there 👋

-I am a robot researcher who can independently design, build and control a complex robot system, with experience and networking for rapidly building robot prototypes and coding debugging capabilities.
-I am interested in Optimal Control, Mechanical Design, and Legged Robots and want to build extraordinary agility robots using optimization-based methods.
+I am interested in control using optimization-based methods.

 I am an incoming Ph.D. student at UC Berkeley.
 Now I am working as Undergraduate Researcher in SUSTech.